painless-software/codeship-yaml/README.rst

 =======

-This project is brought to you by `Painless Software`_, a best-practice consultancy for software development.
+This project is brought to you by `Painless Software`_, a best-practice consultancy in software development.
 Less pain, more fun.

 .. |latest-version| image:: https://img.shields.io/pypi/v/codeship-yaml.svg